Matt Arnone, MS, RD

 Priscilla W. Malm, PsyD

 Dr. Priscilla W. Malm is a licensed clinical psychologist (PSY33238) and certified intuitive eating counselor with experience helping patients across the lifespan.
 She specializes in working with adolescents, young adults, families, and adults who struggle with eating disorders (e.g., anorexia, bulimia, binge eating disorder, ARFID, & orthorexia), trauma, depression and anxiety.
 Dr. Malm believes that from the ashes of one’s pain and suffering, one can heal, transform, and become a better version of oneself.
-To help her patients, Dr. Malm tailors the individual needs of each patient while utilizing evidence-based treatments, such as cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), family-based treatment (FBT), and cognitive processing therapy (CPT).
+To help her patients, Dr. Malm tailors the individual needs of each patient while utilizing evidence-based treatments, such as cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), family-based treatment (FBT), eye movement desensitization and reprocessing (EMDR), and cognitive processing therapy (CPT).
 Dr. Malm integrates Health At Every Size (HAES)® and Intuitive Eating (IE) approaches while providing culturally sensitive care to help her patients heal their relationships with food, body, and ultimately, themselves.

 Dr. Malm’s therapeutic approach is empathic, compassionate, non-judgmental, collaborative, and empowering.
 It is important that her patients feel seen, heard, understood, and empowered.
 Dr. Malm believes that fostering a safe and secure therapeutic relationship is crucial in the therapeutic process.
 She also believes in meeting the patients where they are at any given moment and empowering them to discover insights and skills that work best for them.
 Her third-culture background has particularly enabled her to be open, curious, and attentive to each of her patient’s unique cultural background, personalities, and personal needs.